 Most thinking Cubs fans were greatly embarrassed when Jones was booed in that first season.
 The fans weren’t so much booing Jones’ performance; they were booing his presence – he was not the right guy for the job that year, and fans were very disappointed with the signing.
 That doesn’t excuse the booing, but it partially explains it.

-As for the racial items, it continues to perplex me.
+As for the racial items, it continues to perplex and sadden and disappoint me.